 Little did I realize how such a little sentence would transform my grief.

-That one random phone call, one question, and those two little words – God would eventually develop it into 2 published grief books, a local grief organization, an international grief ministry that would encourage and give hope to people through multiple church campuses, a blog that serves grief communities in 143 countries, as well as five Bible Reading Plans on YouVersion that offer encouragement to millions of people.
+That one random phone call, one question, and those two little words – God would eventually develop it into 2 published grief books, a local grief organization, a national grief ministry that would encourage and give hope to people through multiple church campuses, an international blog that serves grief communities in 143 countries, as well as five Bible Reading Plans on YouVersion that offer encouragement to millions of people.

-The morning my sister called me in 2010, I was in the middle of experiencing a lot of grief.
+The morning my sister called me, I was in the middle of experiencing a lot of grief.
 I was sick of grief – and to be honest, I was sick of life.

 In the 3 years leading up to that phone call: